streamingfast/substreams/docs/tutorials/ethereum/exploring-ethereum/map_contract_events_module.md

 $ make build
 ```

 Now, you can run the Substreams.
-The logs retrieved correpond to the `0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d` (BoredApeYachtClub smart contract).
+The logs retrieved correspond to the `0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d` (BoredApeYachtClub smart contract).
-To avoid iterating over all the blockchain, the following command starts at block `17717995` and finished at block `17718004`.
-Therefore, only the BoredApeYachtClub smart contract logs that happened within these block range are printed.
+To avoid iterating over the full blockchain, the following command starts at block `17717995` and finished at block `17718004`.
+Therefore, only the BoredApeYachtClub smart contract logs that happened within this block range are printed.

 ```bash
 substreams run -e mainnet.eth.streamingfast.io:443 substreams.yaml map_contract_events --start-block 17717995 --stop-block +10